White settlement in Zimbabwe before 1923

-White people first came to the region in southern Africa today called Zimbabwe in the sixteenth century, when Portuguese colonials ventured inland from Mozambique and attacked the Kingdom of Mutapa, which then controlled an area roughly equivalent to eastern Zimbabwe and western Mozambique.
+Europeans first came to the region in southern Africa today called Zimbabwe in the sixteenth century, when Portuguese colonials ventured inland from Mozambique and attacked the Kingdom of Mutapa, which then controlled an area roughly equivalent to eastern Zimbabwe and western Mozambique.
 Portuguese influence over Mutapa endured for about two centuries before fading away during the 1690s and early-1700s (decade).
 During the year of 1685, French Huguenots emigrated to present-day South Africa and whilst some settled there, others moved further north into the continent.
 Those who did, settled within modern-day Zimbabwe, Mozambique and Botswana, and co-existed with the indigenous people; most of whom, in Zimbabwe, were the Naletale people.

-During the 1880s and 1890s, the British South Africa Company initiated colonisation by Whites, backed by a royal charter from Queen Victoria: company rule over the country began in 1890, when the Pioneer Column marched to Mashonaland, founded Fort Salisbury and settled in the area.
+During the 1880s and 1890s, the British South Africa Company initiated colonisation by Europeans, backed by a royal charter from Queen Victoria: company rule over the country began in 1890, when the Pioneer Column marched to Mashonaland, founded Fort Salisbury and settled in the area.

 The company domain was named "Rhodesia" after its founder, Cecil Rhodes, in 1895; the portion south of the Zambezi became officially called Southern Rhodesia in 1898.
 Concurrently with the expiry of the company's charter in 1923, Southern Rhodesia was granted responsible government by the UK, and became a self-governing colony.

 Portuguese and the Rozvi Empire

 In the early 16th century, the Portuguese arrived, destroyed Mutapa's trade with Swahili merchants and began a series of wars which left the empire so weakened that it was near collapse in the early 17th century.
 Several Kalanga communities came together to form the Rozwi Empire, which covered more than half of present-day Zimbabwe.
-By 1690 they forced the Portuguese off the plateau and the Rozwi controlled much of the land formerly under Mwene Mutapa.
+By 1690 they forced the Portuguese off the plateau and the Rozvi controlled much of the land formerly under Mwene Mutapa.

-With relative peace and prosperity for the next two centuries, the Kalanga centres of Dlo-Dlo, Khami, and Great Zimbabwe reached their peaks.
+With relative peace and prosperity for the next two centuries, the centres of Dlo-Dlo, Khami reached their peaks.
 As a result of the mid-19th century turmoil in Transvaal and Natal, the Rozvi Empire came to an end.
-Ndebele peoples migrating from the Mfecane came to the Kalanga Rozvi Empire and made war with it.
+Ndebele peoples migrating from the Mfecane came to the Rozvi Empire and made war with it.
 They conquered it and assimilated the inhabitants.